Which Montessori training is best?

 Can I get hired with NAMC certification?

-There are some schools that will accept NAMC certification, however it’s best to call around to some local schools to find out their requirements.
+There are some schools that will accept NAMC certification.
+But, it’s best to call around to some local schools to find out their requirements.
 If you pair your NAMC certification with some hands-on experience at a Montessori school, you may be in a better position to apply for work at a Montessori school upon completion of your program.

 What to look for in a Montessori training program